adrianferrergutierrez/Unity_MinecraftArkanoid/README.md

 # Unity MinecraftArkanoid

 Project developed during the 6th Trimester for the Games (https://www.fib.upc.edu/en/studies/bachelors-degrees/bachelor-degree-informatics-engineering/curriculum/syllabus/VJ) subject.
 It was implemented using Unity and coded in C#, applying concepts and elements learned throughout the course.
 The game is only in Spanish yet.
+There is a 'Memory' PDF report that details the game's development and explains how each block and power-up works.
+However, it's only available in Catalan yet.

 ## Members of the team